ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 }
 ```

-Now run consumer first using the following command:
+Now, execute the below command to run the consumer:
 ```shell script
 ballerina run consumer
 ```
-This will start the kafka service to listen.
-You can verify it by the following messages on screen.
+This will start the Kafka service to listen.
+You can verify it by the following messages, which will be displayed on the screen.

 ```shell script
 [ballerina/kafka] kafka servers: <KAFKA_BROKER_HOST_AND_PORT>